Antique Miniature Compass Star-Inlayed Dome-Top Box

 Second Half 19th Century

-Walnut and maple
+Walnut and maple - SOLD

 The round walnut top with molded edge is affixed to tapered and molded cleat; urn-turned standard raised on beautiful cabriole legs ending in ridged pad feet that are pinched just behind and above pads.
 The table has good color and a dry patina.